What Is Sever’s Disease?

 - swelling and redness in the heel

-- discomfort or stiffness in the feet upon awaking
+- stiffness in the feet when first waking up

 Symptoms are usually worse during or after activity and get better with rest.

 Sever’s disease happens during the growth spurt of puberty.
 During a growth spurt, the bones, muscles, and tendons grow at different rates.
 The muscles and tendons can become tight, pulling on the growth plate in the heel.
 Activities and sports pull on the tight muscles and tendons, injuring the growth plate.
 This injury leads to the pain of Sever’s disease.

 Less often, Sever’s disease can happen from standing too long, which puts constant pressure on the heel.